 Height: 39 feet 2 inches (11.9 meters)

-Crew: Two pilots, two combat systems officers, one sensor operator and four special mission aviators
+Crew: Two pilots, one combat systems officers, one weapon system operator, one sensor operator and four special mission aviators

-Armament: Precision Strike Package with 30mm and 105mm cannons and Standoff Precision Guided Munitions (i.e. GBU-39 Small Diameter Bomb and AGM-176 Griffin missile)
+Armament: Precision Strike Package with 30mm and 105mm cannons and Standoff Precision Guided Munitions (i.e. GBU-39 Small Diameter Bomb, GBU-69 Small Glide Munition, AGM-114 Hellfire missile and AGM-176 Griffin missile)